SirDeP/ROS2/assignments_personal_ws/README.md

 # README

-Here is a short readme about the three packages with different implementations of adding objects to a RVIZ environment.
+Here is a short readme about the package usb camera subscriber package

-They use fixed, mesh publisher and static transform methods respectively and can be identified by their name

-Collision using simple geometry was added to the robot and in the fixed and static transform packages also to the coin.
-Collision for the board was left on mesh as the STL's have complex geometry.

-With the mesh publisher package only the robot has collisions as i could find no way to add colision to the mesh markers themselves.
+This package will use raw camera data provided by the `usb_cam` package, tranform it using opencv and display it in rviz

 ## Configuration

-- Fixed package:
-    - To configure the location of the objects for this node the locations need to be changed in the URDF xacro file directly.
-- Mesh and Static transform packages:
-    - To configure the location of the objects for this node the specific parameters can be used.
-    - Parameters are configured in the launch xml (`display.launch.xml`) located in the respective launch folder of the package that you want to configure.
+To configure the package you can edit the launch file located inside of the `vw-assign2-2025-usb-cam-sub-pkg` package folder: [usb_cam.launch.xml](src/vw-assign2-2025-usb-cam-sub-pkg/launch/usb_cam.launch.xml)

+Launching using this file preconfigures certain values into the parameters, but it will also launch a parameter configuration window where changes have effect on the running program.

+The runtime changes only work for the `usb_cam_reader_node` and not for the `usb_cam` driver.
+The video device thus has to be configured before launching the program

 ## Build

 To build the packages run the `colcon build` command in the root directory of the workspace.

 ## Run

-To run the nodes use the `ros2 launch` command.
+To run the node use the `ros2 launch` command.

-Robot Only Package
-- `ros2 launch vw-assign1-2025-parol6-robot-pkg display.launch.xml`

-Fixed Package:
-- `ros2 launch vw-assign1-2025-parol6-fixed-pkg display.launch.xml`

-Mesh Package:
-- `ros2 launch vw-assign1-2025-parol6-mesh-pkg display.launch.xml`

-Static Transform Package:
-- `ros2 launch vw-assign1-2025-parol6-static-pkg display.launch.xml`
+- `ros2 launch vw-assign2-2025-usb-cam-sub-pkg usb_cam.launch.xml`